xg427/kata_chess960/README.md

 * "R Q B N K R N B"
 * "Q N T B B K N R"

+## Own solution
+My own solution for the kata explained here you can find in the subproject called "core".
+The purpose of the subproject "web" is to display the resulting starting positions within a web browser later.

 [1]: https://en.wikipedia.org/wiki/Chess960 "Wikipedia: Chess960"